Educational inequality in the United States

 Unequal access to education in the United States results in unequal outcomes for students.
-Disparities in academic access among students in the United States are the result of several factors including: government policies, school choice, family wealth, parenting style, implicit bias towards the race or ethnicity of the student, and the resources available to the student and their school.
+Disparities in academic access among students in the United States are the result of multiple factors including government policies, school choice, family wealth, parenting style, implicit bias towards students' race or ethnicity, and the resources available to students and their schools.
 Educational inequality contributes to a number of broader problems in the United States, including income inequality and increasing prison populations.
 Educational inequalities in the United States are wide-ranging, and many potential solutions have been proposed to mitigate their impacts on students.

 History

 Colonial era

-The earliest forms of education in the U.S. were primarily religiously motivated.
-The main purpose of education in the 17th and 18th was to teach children how to read the bible and abide by Puritan values.
-These values were espoused by religious white colonists, who would often try to assimilate indigenous children into white puritan standards and convert them to Christianity.
-The purpose of formal education for indigenous peoples was to enforce assimilation/acculturation into European and Christian standards.
-Through the process of assimilation, indigenous populations were often forced to give up several cultural traditions, including their native language.
-Forced assimilation would continue past colonial times.
-In the early 20th century, indigenous children in certain regions of the U.S. were forcibly taken from their families and enrolled in boarding schools.
-The purpose of this was to "civilize" and assimilate indigenous communities into American society.
+The earliest forms of education in the U.S. were primarily religious.
+Education in the 17th and 18th centuries aimed to teach the children of white colonists how to read the Bible and abide by Puritan values.
+For Indigenous children, the formal education was generally a means to forcibly assimilate them into white Puritan society and convert them to Christianity.
+Through this process of assimilation, which continued even after the colonial period, white settlers compelled Indigenous populations to give up cultural traditions, including their native languages.
+In the early 20th century, Indigenous children were forcibly taken from their families and enrolled in boarding schools.
+The purpose of this was to "civilize" and assimilate Indigenous communities into American society.

-Historically, African-Americans in the United States have also had several troubles trying to access quality education.
-In colonial times, many white people felt that if Black people, slaves in particular, were to become educated they would start to challenge the systems of power that kept them oppressed.
-Southern states feared slaves would begin to act out against their slave owners and even escape to Northern states if they were educated.
-This caused several states to enact laws that prohibited slaves from learning to read or write.
-These were popularly referred to as anti-literacy statutes.
-Although punishment varied from state to state, several southern states (Virginia, South Carolina, Mississippi, Georgia) would criminally prosecute any slave who attempted to learn to read or write.
+Historically, African Americans in the United States experienced trouble accessing quality education.
+In colonial times, many white people felt that if Black people, particularly enslaved Black people, were to become educated, they would start to challenge the systems of power that kept them oppressed.
+Southern states feared slaves would begin to act out against their slave owners or escape to northern states if they were educated.
+As a result, several states enacted laws that prohibited slaves from learning to read or write—commonly referred to as anti-literacy statutes.
+Although punishment varied from state to state, several southern states (Virginia, South Carolina, Mississippi, and Georgia) would criminally prosecute any slave who attempted to learn to read or write.
 In some cases, white people could also be punished for attempting to educate slaves.
-Religious groups in certain communities would attempt to make schools for African-Americans to read or write, but it was often met with severe opposition from white community members.
+When some religious groups attempted to establish schools for African Americans, this was often met with severe opposition from white community members.